alinush/6.858-lecture-notes/l16-timing-attacks.md

  * Adversary has to be close by, in terms of network.
    * Not that big of a problem for adversary.
    * Can average over more queries, co-locate nearby (Amazon EC2),
-     * run on a nearby bot or browser, etc.
+     * Run on a nearby bot or browser, etc.
  * Adversary may need to know the version, optimization flags, etc of OpenSSL.
    * Is it a good idea to rely on such a defense?
    * How big of an impediment is this?